Art & Architecture

 Venice, per Francesco Marcolini, 1556.

 First edition of Cartari’s influential and successful treatise on the mythology of the ancients.
 Cartari concentrated on the iconography of the gods, explaining their guises and detailing their several attributes.
-His book was expressively written to aid artists, painters and sculptors, to understand...
+His book was expressively written to aid artists, painters, and sculptors to...

 The Firm of Charles Ottley, Landon & Co.: Footnote to An Enquiry.